dsaini64/tweet-sentiment-analysis/README.md

 # tweet-sentiment-analysis
-Analyzing the sentiments of a given user's tweets and plotting the results
+Analyzing the sentiments of a given user's tweets and plotting the results.